Skip to contents

 • access_token: Always updated to the fresh token

-• expires_at: Computed from expires_in when provided; otherwise Inf
+• expires_at: Computed from expires_in when provided; otherwise a finite fallback expiry from resolve_missing_expires_in()

 • refresh_token: Updated if the provider rotates it; otherwise preserved